 Migrate Wowza Streaming Engine to a new instance (detailed text instructions)

-- These instructions apply only for check-in license keys.
+Notes: These instructions apply only for check-in license keys.
 To request instructions for non-check-in license keys (such as USB keys), open a Support ticket.
 (Technical support is included with all active subscriptions and maintenance and support contracts.)

 - On the old Wowza Streaming Engine instance that you're migrating FROM, stop the Wowza Streaming Engine services.
 See Start and stop Wowza Streaming Engine for instructions on how to stop services on your operating system.